Practical 6: Numeric Data

 For now, let’s look at the basic plotting functionality pandas provides - in conjunctions with the online documentation for both DataFrames and Series.
 There are also examples of all the different types of plots pandas can produce.

-MacOS users who are not using Docker will need to do certain things in a specific order at the start of any notebook in order to show maps or graphs.
+MacOS users who are not using Podman will need to do certain things in a specific order at the start of any notebook in order to show maps or graphs.
 Please make a copy of the following code for any notebook that you create and make it the first code that you run in the notebook…

 # Needed on a Mac